Importance of Junior Year of High School

 College application deadlines have a tendency to come up fast.
 But the process of preparing for college typically begins much earlier than senior year.

-Plenty of students prefer to get ready as early as their junior year of high school—in an effort to strengthen their eventual college applications (and make the process more manageable).
+Plenty of students prefer to get ready as early as their junior year of high school in an effort to strengthen their eventual college applications (and make the process more manageable).

 For those interested in college, some years of high school carry more weight — especially, the junior year.
-Colleges often look more closely at grades and achievements from students’ junior years when evaluating who to accept.
+Colleges often look more closely at grades and achievements from this year, since coursework tends to be more challenging and it’s the last full academic year they can view before students apply.

 Here’s an overview of why junior year of high school is so key and some strategies for staying focused while preparing to apply for college.